peterbe/minimalcss/README.md

   animations that they use and use this to delete keyframe definitions that are no longer needed.

+* You can specify a [viewport](https://github.com/GoogleChrome/puppeteer/blob/v1.0.0/docs/api.md#pagesetviewportviewport),
+  which might cause the page to render slightly different.
+It does not create the minimal CSS *only* on DOM that is visible though.

 ## State of the project

 This is quite a new project.